jacobbunk/famly-fetch/README.md

 You need python3 installed and then it's as simple as running:

 ```
+pip install -r requirements.txt
 ./fetch.py <email> <password>
 ```

 Notice that this will make your password visible in the process list while the program is running, so only run this on a personal computer.

-Downloaded images will be stored in the current working directory, usually the folder where you run this program from.
+Downloaded images will be stored in the ``pictures`` directory of the the folder where you run this program from.

 It will only download images where you have tagged your child.
-Images will be saved in the order they are listed in Famly, which is usually in chronological order, but dates unfortunately not easily available.
+The date that the photo was taken is embedded in its metadata and in its title.

 The images have been stripped for any metadata including EXIF information by Famly.